Real and unreal stories of Austin and Texas singers, songwriters, and musicians

 Wonder where psychedelic music came from?
 Um, Texas.

-Although there have been hundreds of magazine and newspaper articles written about the 13th Floor Elevators, Austin's mysterious and legendary psychedelic band, only Paul Drummond’s 2007 biography of Roky Erickson and the Elevators tells the authoritative story.
-Of course, there's more to add to the story in the eight years since the book's release, but Paul's laid a solid foundation.
+Although there have been hundreds of magazine and newspaper articles about the 13th Floor Elevators, Austin's legendary psychedelic band, only Paul Drummond’s 2007 biography of Roky Erickson and the Elevators tells the authoritative story.
+Of course, there's more to add to the story in the ten years since the book's release, but Paul's laid a solid foundation.

 Eye Mind: The Saga of Roky Erickson and the 13th Floor Elevators, the Pioneers of Psychedelic Sound is as good a narrative history of any musician or band as you'll ever get.
 This is a true story that reads like a thriller, complete with heroes and villains, innocence and disgrace, twists and turns.
 Drummond, who's the official Elevators archivist and has had unprecedented access to every living former member of the band, thoroughly documents how the Elevators as a band came to be the cult phenomenon that it is and how its individual members came to be who they were and are.
 Surprises at every turn, including Sonobeat co-founder Bill Josey Sr.'s appearance as a character witness on behalf of Roky at his 1966 drug bust trial.